essej93/essej93/README.md

 📖 - I've recently completed my Bachelor of Computer Science at the University of Wollongong, with a major in Game and Mobile Development.
 I have experience in full stack development and enjoy UI/UX design and development however, i mostly love doing backend development.

-## 🛠️ CompSci courses completed at university
+## 🛠️ CompSci subjects completed at University
 **First Year**
 - Programming Fundamentals (Intro to programming using Java)
 - Problem Solving